TiroTypeworks/TiroTools/VFJtools/README.md

 vfj-to-volt.py
 -----

 vfj-to-volt.py will write MS VOLT format sources from a .vfj file.
 Currently, this only supports mark and mkmk feature anchor attachment lookups and associated groups.
-Output is .vtl lookup and .vtg. group files for import into VOLT projects.
+Output is .vtl lookup and .vtg. group file for import into VOLT projects.

 vfj-to-volt.py uses glyph category entries in the .vfj source to identify marks, and hence to distinguish anchors to use in the discrete mark or mkmk lookups.

-If a .vfj contains multiple masters, vfj-to-volt.py will write
+If a .vfj contains multiple masters, vfj-to-volt.py will write lookups and groups for each master.

 Usage example: